phongloihong/go-shop/services/user-service/docs/README.md

 # User Service

 The User Service is a microservice responsible for user management in the go-shop travel planning application.
-It handles user registration, authentication, profile management, and provides user data to other services in the system.
+It handles user registration, JWT-based authentication, profile management, and provides user data to other services in the system.

 ## Table of Contents